Orick to Weitchpec

-The cemetery is open to all Indian Veteran’s in Humboldt and Del Norte Counties and includes 500 burial sites, just seven grave sites where even marked so far while the site plan displayed showed room for many more graves.
+The cemetery is open to all Indian Veteran’s in Humboldt and Del Norte Counties and includes 500 burial sites, just seven grave sites were even marked so far while the site plan displayed room for many more graves.

 I kept waiting for some fantastic overlook of the Hoopa Valley to the east based on earlier research with Google satellite imaging of this road, but the foliage was too dense and my overlook never appeared.
 In hindsight, I realized I was looking at the prairie sections of the gravel portion of the road.
 You don't realize how close Hoopa is in the Eel River valley below.

-Pavement degrades some beyond the cemetery as this is the oldest section of road, always be ever vigilant of potholes and heaves in the road surface, conditions likely will never be the same twice.
-This region bordering the Klamath River is part of the Yurok Indian Reservation and also noted to be the most northwesterly corner of California via Hwy 169 which really isn't a highway
+Pavement degrades some beyond the cemetery as this is the oldest section of paved road, always be ever vigilant for potholes and heaves in the road surface, conditions likely will never be the same twice.
+This region bordering the Klamath River is part of the Yurok Indian Reservation and also noted to be the most northwesterly corner of California via Hwy 169 which really isn't a highway.

 MORE INFO on Bald Hills Rd: